UAP and UFO - they're the same thing, right? Not quite.

 In recent years, the U.S. government has launched a formal investigation into UAP with the aim of better understanding these mysterious unidentified aerial phenomena often sighted by military personnel, radar operators, and fighter pilots.
 The cultural implications of this study have had significant societal impacts on how the general public perceives mystery craft and the possibility of extraterrestrial life.

 According to witness accounts, UAP can take many forms, including spheres, cylinders, and other shapes, and typically exhibit unusual flight characteristics such as sudden acceleration and rapid movements.
 It's important to note that UAP can also stand for Unidentified Anomalous Phenomena to describe anomalies not in the sky.
 According to the U.S. Department of Defense, “Unidentified anomalous phenomena, is anything in space, in the air, on land, in the sea or under the sea that can't be identified, and which might pose a threat to U.S. military installations or operations.”

 What is a UFO?

 Unidentified Flying Object (UFO) is a term that has been largely associated with extraterrestrial life and otherworldly spacecraft.
-The term has been in use since 1953 to describe any object in the sky that cannot be explained or identified.
+The term has been in use as early as 1949 to describe any object in the sky that cannot be explained or identified.
 Gaining widespread attention throughout the mid-1950s and beyond, the term "UFO" has had a significant impact on popular culture and society, influencing science fiction and the proliferation of theories about advanced alien technology.
 It has become a cultural touchstone, representing mystery, excitement, and the unknown.